TURKEY GRAND TOUR (14 days) – featuring Graham Hancock

 Uncover the hidden history of Turkey, a region that has long been referred to as the "Cradle of Civilization”, on a tour that will challenge everything you thought you knew about human history!

-Led by internationally renowned author and alternative history researcher Graham Hancock, this immersive 14-day journey will take you through some of the most enigmatic and awe-inspiring sites in the world.
+Inspired by the life’s work of internationally renowned author Graham Hancock, this immersive 14-day journey will take you through some of the most enigmatic and awe-inspiring sites in the world.

-Graham Hancock will reveal his revolutionary theories about lost civilizations, forgotten knowledge, and the astonishing connections between ancient cultures.
-Turkey’s hidden history holds the keys to unlocking a deeper understanding of our past, and with Graham Hancock as your host, you’ll delve into the mysteries that mainstream history overlooks.
+During specially arranged guest appearances, private meetings, and exclusive sessions at select points during the journey, you will encounter Graham Hancock’s revolutionary ideas about lost civilizations, forgotten knowledge, and the astonishing connections between ancient cultures.
+Turkey’s hidden history holds the keys to a deeper understanding of our past, and this journey invites you to explore the mysteries that mainstream history has too often overlooked.

 The journey begins in the heart of the Byzantine and Ottoman Empires, Istanbul, where East meets West.